mosaic-jasondebolt/phoenix/Phoenix/README.md

 "Manually Invoked" CodeBuild jobs are jobs that are not invoked in a CodePipeline, but are invoked manually by a user from within the CodeBuild console.

 ### Build Stage CodeBuild jobs
+These CodeBuild jobs run in the "Build" stage of a code pipeline, before any environments are deployed to.
+These jobs, build artifacts, run unit tests against code, and run static analysis or lint checks on the code.
+If any of these jobs fail, the pipeline stops.

 #### buildspec.yml